About Our Church

 How do I become a Parishioner at Saint Andrew?

-Please call the Parish Office at (215) 968-2262 to make an appointment.
+Please call the Parish Office at (215) 968-2262 to make an appointment to register with a Priest.
+We are unable to accommodate walk-in registrations at this time.
 Families must be registered in the Parish before registering for Saint Andrew School or Religious Education.

 How do I become Catholic?

 To become Catholic, adults need to receive instruction in the Catholic faith and prepare to receive the Sacraments of Baptism, Confirmation, and the Eucharist.
 This adult instruction is called the Rite of Christian Initiation of Adults (RCIA).
 If you have children that you would like to bring into the Catholic Church, discuss this with the RCIA team.
 They may have you contact the school or Religious Education Office.

 I am an adult Catholic but have never been Confirmed, how do I do so?